-So, is helping someone else also called self-help?
+So, is helping someone else also considered personal development?
 We would like to think so.
 Self-help and helping someone else has the same effect on the person helping.
 Whether you are improving yourself or helping someone else you are, indeed, improving yourself.
-Therefore, self-help is not just a singular action; it can also be a shared action.
+Therefore, self-help is not just a singular action; it’s a shared experience.
 People gain just as much from helping others as they gain from helping themselves.

 Self-help is also experimental to find what works and what doesn’t.